 Contrary to popular belief, condoms don't split easily — they can tear, but usually only if you're using an expired condom or have punctured it with your nail or teeth when removing it from the foil wrapper.

 However, if the condom, for whatever reason the condom splits during intercourse, sperm can still be released into the vagina, and there is a risk of pregnancy.
-If this happens, you should take emergency contraception within 24 hours (1 day) of sexual activity to reduce the chances of becoming pregnant.
+If this happens, you should take emergency contraception as soon as possible - preferably within 24 hours of the accident.
+If you don't want to be pregnant, don't delay - get help right away!
+For information about emergency contraception, please see the NHS website at this link.

 How Can I Have the Safest Sex Possible Using a Condom?